 - Acesulfame potassium

 Besides having a terrible taste, artificial sweeteners may also cause health problems.
-For example, some studies have linked aspartame with cancer .
+For example, studies published by Environmental Health have linked aspartame with cancer .

 With that in mind, switching to a natural sweetener might be a better idea than looking for an artificial one that tastes better.
 That way, you’ll ensure your protein shake is both tasty and healthy.